daebwae/CleanDataProject/README.md

 * data.summary: contains the means for each variable by subject and activity

-The script then saves the "data.summary" as "tidyWearable.txt" and "data" as "wearable.txt" in your working directtory.
-The datsets are saved as a comma-delimited files just as the original data.
+The script then saves the "data.summary" as "tidyWearable.txt" and "data" as "wearable.txt" in your working directory.
+The data sets are saved as a space-delimited files just as the original data.

 ## Copyright Notice
 The data that is used in this script is all based on work by: